Kahleah Copper

-Kahleah Copper (/kəˈliːə/ kə-LEE-ə; born August 28, 1994) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and for Rose BC of Unrivaled.
+Kahleah Copper (/kəˈliːə/ kə-LEE-ə; born August 28, 1994) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and for Rose of Unrivaled.
 She was drafted with the seventh overall pick by the Washington Mystics in 2016, and was traded to the Chicago Sky the next year.

 After three years as a bench player with the Sky, she was elevated to a starting role in 2020.
 She emerged as a star player in 2021, being named a WNBA All-Star for the first time.
 Copper led the Chicago Sky during the 2021 playoffs, being named WNBA Finals MVP as the team won their first title in franchise history.

 Copper won an Olympic Gold medal at the 2024 Summer Olympics in Paris, France.

 Early life and college

 Copper is a native of North Philadelphia.
 She attended and played for Girard College and the Preparatory Charter High School in Philadelphia.
 As a high school player, she was named to the All-Public League team in Philadelphia, the All-State team in Pennsylvania, and the McDonald's All-American team.
 She played for the Rutgers Scarlet Knights women's basketball team in college from 2012 to 2016, finishing her college career with the third-most points all time in team history (1,872).